hygieia/hygieia/Bamboo-build-collector/README.md

     #Jenkins server (required) - Can provide multiple
     bamboo.servers[0]=http://bamboo.company.com

-    #If using username/token for api authentication (required for Cloudbees Jenkins Ops Center) see sample
+    #If using username/token for api authentication see sample
     bamboo.servers[1]=http://username:token@bamboo.company.com

     #Another option: If using same username/password Jenkins auth - set username/apiKey to use HTTP Basic Auth (blank=no auth)